Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 With Power Apps, you can build applications that run on the web, Android, and iOS devices.
 Power Apps provides an easy-to-use drag-and-drop interface that allows you to add different controls (checkbox, choice field, buttons, drop-down, or text field), forms, and media (video, image, or audio files) into whatever application you are building.
 It also allows you to store and connect to external data sources inside your app.

-# Building An App from SharePoint
+# Building our app from SharePoint
 We would be connecting Power Apps to our SharePoint List which we created earlier.
 Here's how you can do that.
 - On your SharePoint List, click on 'Integrate', then 'Power Apps', then 'Create an app'.